bellflight/AVR-Docs/content/en/troubleshooting/vmc/system-setup/_index.md

 ![](2022-06-18-16-21-18.png)

 Setting up a network connection is not needed at this time.
-To bypass this, select "dummy0" and let the autoconfiguration fail.
+To bypass this, select "dummy0" and let the auto-configuration fail.

 ![](2022-06-18-16-22-14.png)